Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Conclusion

 \section{Conclusion}

-In this work, we have presented the design, development, and results of a three-week pilot study of the prototype of a low-cost wearable sensor-based therapeutic system, \textit{Renovo}.
-The primary objective is to assist the PTs with real-time performance visualization and performance score generation in the rehabilitation of patients with Upper Limb Disability (ULD), following stroke.
-However, by virtue of this work, a secondary objective of helping the patients with ULD to visualize and track their progress during rehabilitation was fulfilled as well. \textit{Renovo} utilizes commercially available low-cost Inertial Measurement Units (IMUs) to record the motion data of 16 atomic motions of the upper limb and render a real-time 3D visualization of these motions using Forward Kinematics (FK) with the Denavit-Hartenberg (DH) principle, after proper filtering to remove certain noises in the data.
-Apart from this, the sensor data were also used to extract various performance metrics, such as - \textit{Range of Motion} (RoM), \textit{Repetition Rate} (RR) etc., for real-time performance tracking.
-Furthermore, to minimize the subjective bias in the conventional method of qualitative evaluation of the patients' performance by the PTs, we proposed a mathematical basis for generating such scores to facilitate quantitative evaluation.
-We compared the patients' performance scores generated using \textit{Renovo}, with that given by the PTs, to get a clear understanding of its reliability.
-The results of the comparison of performance scores suggest that our proposed mathematical basis generates scores, whose mean and variance deviate insignificantly from the same by the PTs through qualitative evaluation, making it more reliable by reducing subjective bias.
-Furthermore, we conducted a paper-based survey to record user feedback on their satisfaction with \textit{Renovo} and its various interfaces, considering various factors from the perspectives of both the PTs and the patients.
-The results of the survey suggest that \textit{Renovo} was perceived as an easy-to-use system that can assist the PTs during therapeutic interventions of patients with ULD, while providing real-time accurate measurements of performance metrics by preventing certain human errors and subjective bias that are inevitable in the conventional method of rehabilitation.
-Although, as a pilot study, we have obtained a proof of feasibility of \textit{Renovo} involving a limited number of patients and PTs, further investigation is required to realize its full potential to be occupationally adopted by the PTs as an assistive technology, making it imperative to conduct a cohort study in the future.
-To conclude, affordability and accessibility to therapeutic systems, such as \textit{Renovo}, may assist the PTs with their evaluation of patients' progress, and at the same time, increase the efficiency and effectiveness of the rehabilitation of patients with ULD.
+In this work, we have presented the design, development, and results of a three-week pilot study of the prototype of a wearable sensor-based therapeutic system, \textit{Renovo}, whose primary objective is to assist the physiotherapists with real-time performance visualization and evaluation of stroke patients with motor impairment(s) of the upper limb(s) during rehabilitation.
+Although, as a pilot study, we have obtained a proof of feasibility of \textit{Renovo} involving a limited number of patients and physiotherapists, further investigation is required to realize its full potential to be occupationally adopted by the physiotherapists as an assistive technology, making it imperative to conduct a cohort study in the future.
+To conclude, affordability and accessibility to therapeutic systems, such as \textit{Renovo}, may assist physiotherapists with their evaluation of patients' progress, and at the same time, increase the efficiency and effectiveness of the rehabilitation of stroke patients with motor impairment(s) of the upper limb(s).